 For the third time in 15 years, protesters in the Kyrgyz capital of Bishkek have seized and set fire to the “White House,” the seat of parliament and presidential staff.
 The chaotic situation has toppled President Jeenbekov and is still rapidly evolving, with political actors jockeying for power.
 It’s a scene all too familiar to Kyrgyzstan, which since 2005 has experienced several cycles of protests and calls for advancing democracy followed by backsliding into authoritarianism.
 But this time around, even with all the familiar players and moves, there are also strong differences that are worth thorough assessment.

-Take part in the conversation on Twitter with #KyrgyzstanUSIP.
+Continue the conversation on Twitter with #KyrgyzstanUSIP.

 Scott Worden, welcoming remarks